infoxchange/opstools/README.md

 Scripts, Tools and Notes from the Infoxchange Ops Team

 ![Infoxchange](http://www.infoxchange.net.au/sites/default/files/logo_0.jpg)

-nfoxchange is a not-for-profit community organisation that delivers technology for social justice.
+Infoxchange is a not-for-profit community organisation that delivers technology for social justice.

 We work to strengthen communities and organisations, using information technology as the primary tool to create positive social change.